So you’ve got a great business idea…you need to find and analyse key competitors to know where you stand in the market.

 - Search on Facebook for similar pages to the business you want to start

-- Search for Facebook Groups that cover the industry you are looking at getting into.
+- Look on Facebook Groups that cover the industry you are looking at getting into.

 - Search Amazon for products, magazines and books – where you look depends on your particular niche

-- Search online for tradeshows and conferences that your competition might attend as exhibitors.
+- Explore online for tradeshows and conferences that your competition might attend as exhibitors.
 Go through the exhibitor and sponsor listings.

 - Search for niche related blogs in the search engines